insected/bobbae_gcp-wiki/Networking.md

 #### Networking

 Networking is a principle theme of cloud computing.
 It’s the underlying structure of Google Cloud, and it’s what connects all your resources and services to one another.
 This fundamental-level quest will cover essential Google Cloud networking services and will give you hands-on practice with specialized tools for developing mature networks.
-From learning the ins-and-outs of VPCs, to creating enterprise-grade load balancers, Networking in the Google Cloud will give you the practical experience needed so you can start building robust networks right away.

 [Networking in the Google Cloud](https://www.qwiklabs.com/quests/31?catalog_rank=%7B%22rank%22%3A4%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7467791)